Aristide Blank: Convict and emigrant

-Memoirist Ion Ioanid, who was held with Blank in Jilava prison for a while in 1954, recalls that the financier was well groomed, and still wearing a two-piece suit.
+Memoirist Ion Ioanid, who was held with Blank in Jilava Prison for a while in 1954, recalls that the financier was well groomed, and still wearing a two-piece suit.
 According to Ioanid, Blank missed his son Milenko, whom he believed he would never see again, but resented him for choosing a career in the army: "I feel like a hen that's been hatching a duck's egg!"
 Children from his other marriages had stayed behind in Romania.
 Reportedly, one of his daughters, Tina Stănescu, had married a mayor of Buzău, and was still living at Sinaia in the late 1940s, shunning all relations with less assimilated Jews.
-Novelist Matei Călinescu remembers that one of Blank's former wives was living at a part-nationalized villa in Floreasca in 1954, alongside her daughter, Helen Blank-Bogdan, and two granddaughters, Mab and Manola.
-Helen's husband, the lawyer Horia Bogdan, was also serving a jail term.
+Novelist Matei Călinescu remembers that one of Blank's former wives was living at a part-nationalized villa in Floreasca in 1954, alongside her daughter, Elena Blank-Bogdan (known to Călinescu as Helen), and two granddaughters, Mab and Manola.
+Elena's husband Horia was also serving a jail term.
+Another one of Blank's former wives, Ecaterina Caragiale (married Logadi), was also a prisoner around 1952.

 Blank's defense team was able to show that his conversations with foreigners were not covered by the Penal Code, and that papers found in his home and used against him in his trial were actually the early drafts of a novel.
-In April 1955, his conviction for treason was overturned, and commuted into a three-year sentence for mishandling national secrets; he had by then served the equivalent in Jilava and Pitești, and was consequently set free.
+In April 1955, his conviction for treason was overturned, and commuted into a three-year sentence for mishandling national secrets; he had by then served the equivalent in Jilava and Pitești prisons, and was consequently set free.
 Blank's health was compromised, and, having been made an Officer of the Legion of Honor before 1925, he relied on medical support from the French Embassy.
 His visits brought him attention by Securitate operatives, and he was placed under surveillance.
 Throughout the late 1950s, Blank made several requests for an emigration visa to France, supported in this by the French government and Zionist groups responding to Vota's appeals; in 1956, a delegation of the French National Assembly visited him in Bucharest.
 Blank was also assisted by his other son Patrice, who returned to publishing after making and losing a fortune in the trade of precious metals.
 All of his father's applications for emigration were denied by the Romanian side until March 1958, when he was finally allowed to leave for Paris.
 Aristide Blank died there on January 1, 1960, his official birthday.